Skip to content ↓

 1. Compliance with this Policy

-1. All appropriate disciplinary procedures may be applied where it is found, or reasonably suspected, that a breach of this policy has been committed by any director, governor or member of staff within the Trust / an academy.
+1. All appropriate disciplinary procedures may be applied where it is found, or reasonably suspected, that a breach of this policy has been committed by any director, CCM or member of staff within the Trust / an academy.
 Any such breaches shall be notified promptly to the Trust Company Secretary or Principal / Headteacher.

 1. If it is found, or reasonably supposed, that a criminal offence has been committed the matter will be reported to the appropriate authorities by the Trust, in addition to any relevant internal procedures.